opengisch/QField-docs/documentation/how-to/navigation-and-positioning/gnss.en.md

     1. **Download the file**: Get `nlgeo2018.gtx` directly from the [NSGI website](https://www.nsgi.nl/rdnaptrans).<!-- markdown-link-check-disable-line -->
     2. Place the downloaded `.gtx` file into the directory **[[App Directory]](../../how-to/project-setup/storage.md#5-qfield-app-directory)/QField/proj**.
-    This is independent of whether you are using QFieldCloud or not.

     **Example: Switzerland - CH1903+/LV95**